sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 Consumer: VxlanMgr

-Description: This is a singleton configuration which holds the VTEP source IP used for BGP-EVPN discovered tunnels.
+Description: This is a singleton configuration which holds the tunnel name specifying the VTEP source IP used for BGP-EVPN discovered tunnels.

 Schema:

 ```
 ;New table
-;holds the VTEP source IP used for BGP-EVPN discovered tunnels
+;holds the tunnel name specifying the VTEP source IP used for BGP-EVPN discovered tunnels

 key = EVPN_NVO_TABLE:nvo_name
                           ; nvo or VTEP name as a string